webappio/docs/home/001_intro.md

 RUN echo "hello world!"
 ```

-## Ready to get started?

-[Try our interactive onboarding](/onboarding), it takes less than a minute in total!
+The easiest way to get started is to [try our interactive tutorial](/onboarding).
+It takes about five minutes in total.